usama9500/todo-peer-app/docs/walkthrough.md

 - Make sure `type: module` is set in `package.json` to use ESModules.
 - Add a `.gitignore` to exclude `store-*` directories.

----

-## Final Notes

-- Built as a take-home project for Tether’s technical writing + Node.js assessment
-- Fully tested and functional using real-world Pear SDK modules
-- You can extend this with a browser UI or add offline sync